 Use only as much water as you need to bring the dough together.
 “Shaggy” is the word people often use to describe it.
 It should just stick together when you roll it out.
-This recipe takes about 6-7 tablespoons of water, but you may need to adjust the water.
+This recipe takes about 6-7 tablespoons of ice water, but you may need to adjust the water.
 Sometimes I need to add an extra tablespoon and sometimes 6 tablespoons is just enough.

 What do you do after you are done mixing the dough?

 - On a lightly floured board, gather all the dough and divide it into two round disks.

 - Wrap each round in plastic wrap and place in the refrigerator for 30 minutes.
 Pie dough can last in the fridge for up to three days.

 Keep things cold - why is this important?

-- Chilling the dough after mixing it allows the gluten in the dough to relax so it is easier to roll and will not shrink as much.
+- Chilling the dough after mixing allows the gluten in the dough to relax so it is easier to roll and will not shrink as much.

-- Since there is water in the dough, chilling it allows the water to be absorbed more.
+- Since there is water in the dough, chilling allows the water to be absorbed more.